AmitkumarMishra-code/AmitkumarMishra-code/README.md

 <hr/>

 # Professional Projects
-## LMS Application for Thulir Software Technologies Private Limited, Chennai, India
+## Tech : ReactJS, Chakra UI
-**Tech : ReactJS, Chakra UI**
+**LMS Application for Thulir Software Technologies Private Limited, Chennai, India**
 #### Trainer App
 * Trainers/Teachers can add new Courses, new Topics in the Courses and new Quizzes in those Topics.
 * Trainers/Teachers can schedule Live Courses on Cisco Webex.